Rare Bird Books, Ornithology

 The author and his wife spent months on this southern sea island, alone with five millions penguins.
 A readable and interesting account by this well known naturalist and pioneer nature photographer.

 KINNE, Russ; introduction by Roger Tory Peterson; The Complete Book of Photographing Birds.
-New York, American Photographic Book Publishing, [1981], First Edition, 4to (28 x 22 cm); 159 pp, numerous illus and plates in color and bw, orig cloth, dj (worn, tears), else v good.
+New York, American Photographic Book Publishing, [1981], First Edition, 4to (28 x 22 cm); 159 pp, numerous illustrations and plates in color and bw, original cloth, dj (worn, tears), else v good.

 The techniques of noted wildlife photographer, with many useful ideas.